AI9Stars/XLRS-Bench/README.md

 ## Evaluation

-**As soon as our dataset is released**, XLRS-Bench will be integrated with [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval), allowing you to evaluate models easily through this framework
+**As soon as our dataset is released**, XLRS-Bench will be integrated with [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval), allowing you to evaluate models easily.

 ## Leaderboard